katharinebeaumont/QMaze/README.md

 Please note - if training is not complete, in that the Q Table doesn't have values for earlier rooms, the optimal path will still involve a high element of randomness, so the optimal path won't be consistent.
 This will happen with larger mazes.

-## Hyperparameters

-The Learning Rate controls how fast the robot builds up a memory of the rewards it encounters in the Q Table.

-Press 'Instructions' to see more information about these.

-Have a play with these, and see what the effect is on learning and the optimal path.

 ## Problems, bugs, feature requests, questions?